Yiru-Jiao/GSSM/readme.md

   Download the dataset from https://www.highd-dataset.com/ to the directory `./RawData/highD/`.
 - **ArgoverseHV:**
   Download the dataset following the guidlines at https://github.com/RomainLITUD/conflict_resolution_dataset.
 Put the files under the directory `./RawData/Argoverse2/`.

+Resulting data such as trained models, loss logs, and evaluation results are compressed as two zip files of the `./PreparedData/` and `./ResultData/` folders.
+They can be downloaded from https://doi.org/10.4121/9caa1e6c-9abd-4e36-ae28-c9ea4542d940.

 ### 3 Bird's eye trajectory reconstruction
 Run the following scripts in order to reconstruct the trajectories of the events in SHRP2 NDS.